jakubdolejsi/vigenere_cipher_cracker/README.md

   -k KEY, --key KEY     maximum key length
   -l LETTERS, --letters LETTERS
-                        number of tested letters per key -f FILE, --file FILE  the name of the file from which the content is read -s, --suppress        run in silent mode, suppress stdout
+                        number of tested letters per key -r SEQUENCES, --sequences SEQUENCES
+                        The length of repeated sequences -f FILE, --file FILE  the name of the file from which the content is read -s, --suppress        run in silent mode, suppress stdout
 ```